rishi7822/rishi7822/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently studying C++,JAva , pYTHON
+- 🔭 I’m currently studying Computer Engineering

-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Blockchain , Web3

 - ❓ Ask me about anything related to Python ,  Crypto , NFTs

 - I work at night when the world sleeps
+- I have also done a project on WEb3 .
+You can search the reposrtiary related to NFTS in My profile .
+It contains a projet on smart contracts on NFTS

 </td><td valign="top" width="50%">